Blog

 Fighting fraud in real-time

 Insurance fraud has been an ongoing battle, but here’s where automation steps in as the hero.
-Right now, fraud detection often happens after the fact.
+Currently, fraud detection often occurs after the fact.
 A claim gets flagged suspiciously late, and investigators scramble to determine what went wrong.
 With real-time detection, though, those days could be behind us.

 Picture this.
 Someone submits a claim for a stolen vehicle, but the insurer’s automated system gets suspicious because the GPS tracker in the car shows it’s parked safely at an airport.
 Or maybe biometric authentication spots that their photo ID doesn’t match their selfie verification when they file the claim through the app.
 Boom.
 Instant red flag!